PennLINC/babs/docs/source/walkthrough.rst

     .. literalinclude:: walkthrough_babs-init_printed_messages.txt
        :language: console
 .. developer's note: cannot change the `language` to `bash` here...
+.. developer's note: check if `miniconda3/envs/` env name is `babs` as instructed in the this example walkthrough!

 .. dropdown:: Warning regarding TemplateFlow?
 Fine to toy BIDS App!